+9. See a classical performance

-Austria has contributed its fair share of composers to the world, so it’s no surprise that you’ll find plenty of opportunities to indulge in the classics here.
+Austria has contributed its fair share of composers to the world, so it’s no surprise that you can find plenty of opportunities to indulge in the classics here.
 Just going to one of the many theaters and concert halls in Vienna is an experience in and of itself as the buildings are so historic and beautifully decorated.
 If you’ve ever considered taking in an opera, symphony, or ballet (the Vienna State Ballet is one of the best in the world), this is the place to do it.
-Prices will vary depending on the performance but expect to pay at least 20 EUR for standard tickets.
+Prices vary depending on the performance but expect to pay at least 40 EUR for standard tickets.

 10. Go hiking

-Hiking trails in Austria are well marked, and there are even mountain huts along many trails to provide shelter.
+Hiking trails in Austria are well-marked, and there are even mountain huts along many trails to provide shelter.
 With almost 30% of the country’s natural landscape marked as protected, it’s easy to see why hiking is such a foundational part of the culture here.
 Pack a lunch, hit the trails, and enjoy all that the country has to offer!
-The Pinzgauer Spaziergang route in Zell am See is one of the best hikes you can do, covering 10.5 miles (17 kilometers) from Saalbach to Schmittenhöhe’s peak.
-If you’re looking for a more serious trek, try the 175-mile (280 kilometers) Eagle Walk from St. Johann to St. Anton am Arlberg.
+The Pinzgauer Spaziergang route in Zell am See is one of the best hikes you can do, covering 17 kilometers (10.5 miles) from Saalbach to Schmittenhöhe’s peak.
+If you’re looking for a more serious trek, try the 280-kilometer (175-mile) Eagle Walk from St. Johann to St. Anton am Arlberg.

 11. Visit Graz’s Old Town

-This UNESCO World Heritage site boasts over 1,000 buildings, many of which date back to the Middle Ages.
+This UNESCO World Heritage Site boasts over 1,000 buildings, many of which date back to the Middle Ages.
 It’s a picturesque area worth exploring, especially if you love history and architecture.
-You’ll find street cafes, art galleries, and lots of shopping opportunities here as well.
-If you want a guided tour of the area, expect to pay around 10 EUR.
+There are street cafes, art galleries, and lots of shopping opportunities here as well.
+If you want a guided tour of the area, they start at around 20 EUR.
 While Graz is the second-largest city in Austria, it sees far fewer tourists than Vienna.

 12. Visit Mozart’s Geburtshaus